Indonesian Aerospace: Development projects

-Indonesian Aerospace has plans to construct the N-245, designed to carry 50 passengers for about 400 kilometres in remote areas or where passenger demand is low.
-The design is based primarily on that of the CN-235, with body shape and tail modifications.
+Indonesian Aerospace has plans to construct the N245, designed to carry 50 passengers for about 400 kilometres in remote areas or where passenger demand is low.
+The design is based primarily on that of the CN235, with body shape and tail modifications.
 The development cost of the aircraft has thus far reached $150 million, with an expected break even point of 50–70 aircraft sales.
 The aircraft is meant as a market competitor to the ATR 42 and Bombardier Dash 8 Q300.